ghdna/reactjs-estore/README.md

 I was working on a side project for an e-commerce sort of store on ReactJS to host on AWS S3 + CloudFront.
 The project got cancelled so I decided to opensource the code in hopes that it may help someone else get started with ReactJS for ecommerce.

-The project was built using  `create-react-app`, which is a global command-line utility that you use to create new projects in ReactJS.
-[Learn more here](https://github.com/facebookincubator/create-react-app)
+The project was built using  [create-react-app](https://github.com/facebookincubator/create-react-app), which is a global command-line utility that you use to create new projects in ReactJS.

 In addition to React, this app is also using